 Alternatively, if you’re hoping to visit the Cliffs of Moher without paying for admission to the Visitor Center, head to Hag’s Head, the most southerly point of the cliffs.
 Here you’ll find a small parking lot called the Cliffs of Moher Liscannor Walk car park with just €3 parking.

-From here, it takes just 10 minutes to walk to the Cliffs of Moher and you’ll have saved money in comparison to parking at the Visitor Center if you’re keen to just see the Cliffs.
+From here, it takes just 10 minutes to walk to the cliffs and you’ll have saved money in comparison to parking at the Visitor Center.

-By reaching Cliffs of Moher by car on your trip, you’ll have the freedom to stop along the way at idyllic spots in the Burren (such as the Poulnabrone dolmen), spend time in the local village of Doolin and perhaps hop across the sea by ferry to the Aran Islands.
+In going by car, you’ll have the freedom to stop along the way at idyllic spots in the Burren (such as the Poulnabrone dolmen), spend time in the local village of Doolin and perhaps hop across the sea by ferry to the Aran Islands.

 Cliffs of Moher Day Trip Itinerary